TheMowgliMan/enygma/README.md

  - Version >= Enygma-v1

 Takes the data on the bus and stores it in the memory location given in a full width register.
 Throws an exception if the register is not full-width.
+#### DJMPABS (0x000A)
+ - Version >= Enygma-v1

+Jumps to the absolute memory address given in the next byte, if all of the flag bits are zero.
+If flag bits are enabled, all of the flags in the FLG register must be enabled that are enabled on the instruction, according to the following matchup:
+1. Flag bit 1: FLG/carry must be enabled
+2. Flag bit 2: FLG/zero must be enabled
+3. Flag bit 3: FLG/sign must be enabled